This is the History of Uber and a look at their Logo Design

 In 2010, a man named Ryan Graves responded to a tweet sent out by Travis Kalanick and became the first UberCab employee.
 He was made a general manager and was given between 5-10% of the company.
 Not long after, he was named the company’s CEO.

-In 2011, the company’s name was shortened to Uber, and in 2012, Uber rolled out UberX – a service which allowed people to work for Uber driving their own car.
+In 2011, the company’s name was shortened to Uber, and in 2012, Uber rolled out UberX – a service that allowed people to work for Uber driving their own car.
 Since then, Uber has been on the cutting edge of a number of transportation services and technologies, from self-driving cars, to a carpooling service, and even a helicopter service.

 Today, Uber operates in 300 cities across 6 continents, and in 2016 Uber grossed $20 billion.
-Interestingly enough, Uber actually lost $2.8 billion on that 2016 gross, showing just how committed the company is to continuing to push the envelope and develop new services and technologies that will revolutionize the transportation industry.
+Interestingly enough, Uber actually lost $2.8 billion on that 2016 gross, showing just how committed the company is to continue to push the envelope and develop new services and technologies that will revolutionize the transportation industry.

 Even in locations that do not yet have Uber, Uber is still a household name.
 Thanks in part to the way it has disrupted the transportation market and thanks also in part to clever marketing, Uber is now known around the world, and it will be exciting to see what the company is able to do in the future given its worldwide popularity and its commitment to growth.